-These shared vision statements have been formed based on the feedback we received from two rounds of community consultation involving more than 4,150 community survey responses, comments, submissions and in-person discussions.
-These statements will form a 15 year guide for decision-making for both private development and public realm works.
+These shared vision statements have been formed based on the feedback we received from two rounds of community co These statements will form a 15 year guide for decision-making for both private development and public realm works.

-••••••••••••••• CAULFIELD STATION PRECINCT elsternwick CARNEGIE MOORABBIN JUNCTION BENTLEIGI Caulfield Station Precinct will be a regional destination for education, employment, and events.
+CAULFIELD STATION PRECINCT elsternwick CARNEGIE Caulfield Station Precinct will be a regional destination for education, employment, and events.
 Anchored by the university, this Plan Melbourn e identified precinct, will be a vibrant, accessible and integrated centre that supports a diverse local residential population that values the active night-life, public transport options and pedestrian friendly streetscapes.
 Elsternwick will be a safe, accessible and liveable centre that embraces its historic character and strong cultural and village feel.
 The centre will be a destination for its longstanding cultural and entertainment offerings, business and employment opportunities, and a range of quality local retail outlets and community spaces.
 Carnegie will be a safe, connected and welcoming centre that embraces its authentic urban character and cultural identity.
 The centre will be a destination for night-life, shopping and employment, supporting a range of businesses and interconnected spaces that meet the needs of the local community.
-Moorabbin Junction will be a vibrant, accessible and safe centre with a strong focus on arts, nightlife and community connections.
-As an emerging growth hub, the centre will support a diverse range of housing and commercial activity with dining and entertainment options available during the day and into the night.
-Bentleigh will be an accessible, shopping destination with a vib and restaurant culture.
-It will maintain its community for open space, places for people to and gather and a broad range of businesses which meet the need diverse community.
-EAST VILLAGE BENTLEIGH EAST CAULFIELD SOUTH CAULFIELD PARK alma villa East Village will be a sustainable mixed use precinct with a focus on innovative employment and education opportunities.
+EAST VILLAGE East Village will be a sustainable mixed use precinct with a focus on innovative employment and education opportunities.
 Enhanced by green spaces and places for people, it will be supported by a diverse range of high quality housing and retail that caters for all.
-Bentleigh East will be a welcoming and connected centre that caters for all.
+BENTLEIGH EAST Bentleigh East will be a welcoming and connected centre that caters for all.
 The centre will be enhanced by a range of retail and dining options to meet the everyday needs of its local community.
-Caulfield South will be a convenient, diverse and attractive shopping strip that is vibrant both during the day and at night.
+CAULFIELD SOUTH Caulfield South will be a convenient, diverse and attractive shopping strip that is vibrant both during the day and at night.
 Enhanced pedestrian and cycling amenity and greenery will foster an active, safe and friendly environment.
-Caulfield Park will be a local hub, which embraces its strong culture and heritage.
-A transport junction anchored by green open space, the centre will maintain a strong sense of community and connected village feel.
-Alma Village will be a charming accessible local centre with qua shopping and eating options th residents' everyday needs.

-HUGHESDALE MCKINNON MURRUMBEENA ORMOND PATTERSO Hughesdale will be a rejuvenated and inviting centre with a mix of small local businesses, cafes and restaurants boosted by strong transport connections.
+HUGHESDALE MCKINNON MURRUMBEENA Hughesdale will be a rejuvenated and inviting centre with a mix of small local businesses, cafes and restaurants boosted by strong transport connections.
 The family-friendly centre will have a cohesive community feel enhanced by consistent urban treatments, including green spaces and opportunities for social interaction.
 McKinnon will be an accessible centre with a strong village feel, which recognises and celebrates its heritage and local history.
 With a unique offering of retail and hospitality options, the centre will cater for the local community while retaining its charm.
 Murrumbeena will be a leafy and green local centre with a strong community and environment focus.
 With a mix of local businesses to meet residents' daily needs, the accessible, pedestrian-friendly centre will maintain a safe village feel and embrace its local history.
-Ormond will maintain a local feel with a strong sense of community connection, which is enhanced by greenery and landscaping.
-Embracing its local character and heritage, the centre will be an accessible and well-connected destination for urban retail and dining.
-Patterson will be a connected a creative hub embracing local ar The centre will be enhanced by green streetscape and lively cat restaurants which strengthen th village atmosphere.